Arun Kolatkar: English poetry

 Kolatkar was hesitant about bringing out his English verse, but his very first book, Jejuri, had a wide impact among fellow poets and littérateurs like Nissim Ezekiel and Salman Rushdie.
 Brought out from a small press, it was reprinted twice in quick succession, and Pritish Nandy was quick to anthologize him in the cult collection, Strangertime.
 For some years, some of his poems were also included in school texts.

 The poem sequence deals with a visit to Jejuri, a pilgrimage site for the local Maharashtrian deity Khandoba (a local deity, also an incarnation of Shiva).
 In a conversation with poet Eunice de Souza, Kolatkar says he discovered Jejuri in 'a book on temples and legends of Maharashtra... there was a chapter on Jejuri in it.
 It seemed an interesting place'.
 Along with his brother and a friend, he visited Jejuri in 1963, and appears to have composed some poems shortly thereafter.

-A version of the poem A low temple was published soon in a little magazine called Dionysius, but both the original manuscript and this magazine were lost.
-Subsequently, the poems were recreated in the 1970s, and were published in a literary quarterly in 1974, and the book came out in 1976.
+A version of the poem A low temple was published soon in a magazine called Dionysius, but both the original manuscript and this magazine were lost.
+Subsequently, the poems were recreated in the 1970s, published in a literary quarterly in 1974, and the book came out in 1976.

 The poems evoke a series of images to highlight the ambiguities in modern-day life.
 Although situated in a religious setting, they are not religious; in 1978, an interviewer asked him if he believed in God, and Kolatkar said: 'I leave the question alone.
 I don't think I have to take a position about God one way or the other.'

 Before Jejuri, Kolatkar had also published other poem sequences, including the boatride, which appeared in the little magazine, damn you: a magazine of the arts in 1968, and was anthologized twice.
 A few of his early poems in English also appeared in Dilip Chitre's Anthology of Marathi poetry 1945-1965 (1967).
 Although some of these poems claim to be an 'English version by poet', "their Marathi originals were never committed to paper." (this is also true of some other bilingual poets like Vilas Sarang.